Brackley Cinema will commence again in September with an exciting new venue

 Click on this link to read more about Development Trusts

-Jouster, a painting by Emily Brady, can be seen at The Courtyard Mews
+Jouster, a painting by Emily Brady, can be seen at the end of the Movers building in the Market Place

 King Richard 1 (1189-1199) granted licences for tournaments including jousting.
 This order was referred to as Conflictus Gallicus in which tournaments were licensed in England using rules brought from France.
 King Richard Licensed five areas in England for tournaments: